engraimamughal/VaultIQ-AI/README.md

 ## 📄 AI Receipt Analysis

-Users can upload a product receipt image and VaultIQ AI automatically analyzes it.
+Users can upload a product receipt image and VaultIQ AI analyzes it using artificial intelligence.

 The AI extracts: